MaskoFortwana/CyberArk-WebConnect/README.md

 AutoIT script is being used as "middle-man" between WebConnect and CyberArk, can be found in cyb-deploy folder of the release .zip file.
 Its only purpose is to execute the WebConnect.exe correctly, using the parameters from Comment parameter that is explained below in point 5.

-Prepare the exe file according to this example:
+Prepare the exe file according to this example (or use the exe already prepared in the release):
 ```
 cd "C:\Program Files (x86)\AutoIt3\Aut2Exe"
 .\Aut2Exe.exe /in "C:\Program Files (x86)\CyberArk\PSM\Components\WebConnect-Wrapper.au3" /out "C:\Program Files (x86)\CyberArk\PSM\Components\WebConnect-Wrapper.exe" /x86